Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 Prevention of Yeast Infections

 If you think you may be likely to get vaginal fungal infections, there are some things you can do to help prevent them.
 First, you can drink milk that contains acidophilus or eat yogurt with active bacterial cultures.
 There are also over-the-counter acidophilus supplements you can take, but it is important to make sure you take one that has a high level of active cultures.
 Also, some foods or food ingredients can promote the growth of yeast.
 Nutritionists recommend that you avoid foods containing yeast, sugar, wheat, and caffeine.
 If you smoke or drink alcohol, you should be aware that alcohol and nicotine can also promote the growth of yeast.
 If you douche, you may consider limiting the frequency of douching or eliminating douching altogether.
-Douching reduces levels of helpful bacteria in the vagina and is not recommended for HIV+ women.
+Douching reduces levels of helpful bacteria in the vagina and is not recommended.
 Lastly, because yeast grows best in moist areas, wearing looser-fitting pants or underwear can help prevent yeast infections.
 Cotton underwear breathes better than underwear made of polyester or nylon, and can also help minimize yeast growth.

 Pelvic Inflammatory Disease (PID)

 PID refers to inflammation in the upper genital, or female reproductive tract (which includes your ovaries, uterus, and fallopian tubes.)
 PID is often caused by a number of common infections, including the sexually transmitted diseases (STDs) gonorrhea and chlamydia.
 PID starts after these infections travel up from the vagina to other organs in the body, where they can cause serious damage and lead to infertility.

 The most common symptoms of PID are lower belly pain, irregular menstrual cycles, vaginal bleeding when you are not having your period, vaginal discharge, and painful or frequent urinating.
 HIV+ women who develop PID should be carefully followed by their health care providers since they may need to be hospitalized and treated with antibiotics.

 Menstrual (Period) Problems